It’s time to discover God’s Own Junkyard – the fabulous hidden gem tucked away in Walthamstow.

-Of course, I don’t expect you to take my word for it… take a peek yourself.
+Of course, we don’t expect you to take our word for it… take a peek yourself.

-Umm, did the pictures not convince you?
-Ok, I’ll break it down for you a bit more.
+Did the pictures not convince you?
+Ok, we’ll break it down for you a bit more.

 The warehouse exists to display neon signs that are completely unique, and are available to rent or purchase.
 Do note that renting and buying these signs isn’t a cheap affair, but that shouldn’t stop you from window shopping.

-Signs hang on every inch of the walls and are even stacked on the floor.
-These range from signs including catchphrases, images, and a combination of both.
+Signs hang on every inch of the walls and are even stacked on the floor – these range from funky signs including cheeky catchphrases, images, and a combination of both.

 A Potted History of God’s Own Junkyard